umarghaffar9191/umarghaffar9191/README.md

 ![Heroku](https://img.shields.io/badge/-Heroku-430098?style=flat&logo=heroku&logoColor=white)
 ![AWS](https://img.shields.io/badge/-AWS-232F3E?style=flat&logo=amazon-aws&logoColor=white)

+---
+### ⚡ Fun Fact:
+Did you know?
+The Django web framework was named after Django Reinhardt, a jazz guitarist.
+I might not play the guitar, but I do strum the keys to create some 'jazzy' code! 🎸🐍
+---
 ### 📈 What I Do:
 - **Design and implement scalable web applications and APIs using Django**
 - **Ensure robust and secure backend architectures**